mtfoley/pr-compliance-action/README.md

 [^1]: In a case where a contributor has a private membership to the org, the `ignore-authors` may be used to skip checks - however, this workflow file configuration could effectively make membership public.
 [^2]: Default regular expression is based on [linking to an issue using a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 To keep PRs related to issues within the same same repo, we use the `KEYWORD #ISSUE-NUMBER` syntax.
 However, one could also use a regular expression like `(fix(es|ed)?|((resolve|close)(s|d)?)) (my-org)\/([a-z0-9\-_]*)#\d*[1-9]\d*`
 [^3]: The body check can be configured to always pass by using a sufficiently generic regex, e.g. `.*`, that will  match any PR description.
+[^4]: The issue labels check needs read permissions for issues to see what labels are on the linked issues for the PR.
+For public repositories, the workflow file should not need any adjustment.
+For private repositories, the workflow file will need to have the `issues: read` permission added if any issue labels are specified as required.

 ## Outputs